Tornado145/ArdreyKellMakerClub.github.io/index.md

 ## REQUIRED FORM TO DO IF YOU WANT TO BE IN CLUB
 [CLUB SIGN-UP SHEET](https://goo.gl/forms/OLAcnNZqATJGFplv2 "please fill this out honestly")

+<button class="button-save large">HTML works so embed google calendars. and the goodle form.</button>

 **Who are we?**

 -We are students at Ardrey Kell High School attempting to build things at school or something like that.